 It can be an active job where you are on your feet a lot.

 You can choose from a wide range of suitable training routes.

 Full time study for a qualification such as an HNC (SCQF Level 7), HND (SCQF Level 8) or degree (SCQF Level 9-10) in hospitality management.

 A degree in an unrelated subject plus a postgraduate course in hospitality management.

 To enter a degree course you need 4-5 Highers and 2 subjects at National 5, including English and Maths.
 For HNC and HND courses you need 1-2 Highers plus some subjects at National 5.

-You might get in through a Modern Apprenticeship in Hospitality (Supervision and Leadership) at SCQF Level 7 or a Technical Apprenticeship in Hospitality Management Skills at SCQF Level 8.
+You might get in through a Modern Apprenticeship in Hospitality (Supervision and Leadership) at SCQF Level 7 or Hospitality Management Skills at SCQF Level 8.

 Full time work in catering, perhaps with study for an SVQ or HNC in hospitality leading to promotion into management.

 Anyone working with food in Scotland should hold the Elementary Food Hygiene Certificate from the Royal Environmental Health Institute of Scotland (REHIS).